daphp/Crowdfunding_ETL/README.md

 ### Conclusion:
-This project helped streamline and categorize a large crowdfunding dataset, preparing it for deeper analysis.
+In summary, we were able to streamline and categorize a large crowdfunding dataset, preparing it for deeper analysis.
 The use of Python's pandas library allowed for effective data manipulation, ensuring the data was in a format ready for further use.
 The exported files can be used in subsequent analysis or integrated into larger systems.